 Goodwin was awarded the “Most Innovative Gender Diversity Initiative” at the 2017 Women in Law Awards.
 Chambers' Women in Law Awards champion the achievements of legal practitioners who have brought about dramatic improvements in gender equality, women's advancement and inclusion in the legal profession.
 The Awards seek to recognize these achievements, empower the people behind innovative women's initiatives, and give greater visibility to gender diversity.

 Women in Law Empowerment Forum

 For the fifth year, Goodwin has been named to the Women in Law Empowerment Forum’s (WILEF) Gold Standard Certification list.
 WILEF Certification is awarded to the firms whose responses indicate that women have attained the highest levels of leadership.
 WILEF believes equity partnership is essential to the advancement of women.

 Boston Women’s Workforce Council

 Goodwin is a member of the Boston Women’s Workforce Council, formed in 2013 to close the gender wage gap and remove the visible and invisible barriers to women’s advancement in today’s working world.
 The council works with businesses in the Greater Boston area in a public-private endeavor to ensure that 100% of the talent pool is used to make Greater Boston the premier place for working women in America.

-Goodwin has been named a “Best Law Firm for Women” by Working Mother magazine and Flex-Time Lawyers for the seventh consecutive survey year.
+Goodwin has been named a “Best Law Firm for Women” by Working Mother magazine and Flex-Time Lawyers for the 10th consecutive survey year.
 The annual report recognizes 50 law firms for leading the industry in creating and implementing best practices around retaining and promoting women lawyers.